-To control weeds and insects, the researchers used 7.5 kg of diuron and 0.42 kg of cyhalothrin per hectare.
+The researchers used 7.5 kg of diuron and 0.42 kg of cyhalothrin per hectare to control weeds and insects.
 These chemicals are toxic, and some countries regulate or ban them.
 The chemicals find their way into water and air, where they pose a threat to the environment.

 However, since ramie is naturally resistant to bacteria, rot, fungi, and other pests, farmers can grow it without pesticides or insecticides.
 The lateral root formation does not give much space for weed growth, so it does not need herbicides.
 The plant’s natural pace of propagation and growth is remarkably fast; therefore, sustainable and profitable ramie farming does not necessarily need chemical fertilizers.

-To separate the raw fiber from the adhesive bark in the production process, some manufacturers use chemicals.
+Some manufacturers use chemicals to separate the raw fiber from the adhesive bark in the production process.
 These chemicals include sulphuric acid, sodium hydroxide, and hypochlorous.
 The wastewater from degumming is toxic.
 It has very high PH levels, chemical oxygen demand (COD), and biochemical oxygen demand (BOD).

-Research suggests that the degumming process contributes to freshwater pollution, ground acidification, and ozone.
-So it needs to be appropriately treated before being disposed of.
+Research suggests that degumming contributes to freshwater pollution, ground acidification, and ozone.
+So, it needs to be appropriately treated before being disposed of.
 Note that the chemical processing of ramie does make it a synthetic fiber.
 It is still wholly organic.